lggomez/go-geodesy/README.md

 func VicentyInverse(p1, p2 geodesy.Point, accuracy float64, calculateAzimuth bool) (float64, float64, float64)
 ```

 VicentyInverse calculates the ellipsoidal distance in meters and azimuth in degrees between 2 points using the inverse Vicenty formulae and the WGS-84 ellipsoid constants.
+As it is an iterative operation it will converge to the defined accuracy, if accuracy < 0 it will use the default accuracy of 1e-12 (approximately 0.06 mm).
+If
+calculateAzimuth is set to true, it will compute the forward and reverse azimuths (otherwise, these default to math.NaN())

-The following notations are used:
+The following notations are used in the implementation:

     * a 	length of semi-major axis of the ellipsoid (radius at equator)
     * ƒ 	flattening of the ellipsoid